In a day and age where efficiency is an obsession in literally anything we do…

-It’s obvious that in convection-heating a more complete extraction is much easier.
+It's obvious that with convection-heating a more complete extraction is much easier.

 Another advantage of a pure convection vaporizer is that it only exposes your herb to hot air when you're pulling (drawing) it over your herbs, thus not extracting any cannabinoids while not drawing.

-Important here to note is that with portable vaporizers, on-demand heating is kind of necessary to elimante any conduction-heating and thus keep this advantage.
+Important here to note is that with portable vaporizers, on-demand heating is kind of necessary to eliminate any conduction-heating and thus keep this advantage.

-Because portable vaporizers are so compact, heating for a longer time like with session-vapes, will always lead to some conduction/radiant heating in the bowl.
+Because portable vaporizers are so compact, heating for a long time like with session-vapes will always lead to some conduction/radiant heating in the bowl.

 And the problem with conduction heating is that it's cooking your marijuana all the time while your vape is turned on…